natalidesanti/natalidesanti.github.io/_pages/cv.md

 * New Astronomy (New Astron.) - 2024
 * Monthly Notices of the Royal Astronomical Society (MNRAS) - 2022/2023/2025
 * The Astrophysical Journal (ApJ) - 2023
+* Journal of Cosmology and Astroparticle Physics (JCAP) - 2025